-Every company has seen its priorities shift dramatically in recent days and weeks, as the spread of COVID-19 enters uncharted territory.
+Every company has seen its priorities shift dramatically in recent months, as the spread of COVID-19 enters uncharted territory.
 The health and welfare of our employees, supply chain partners and visitors are our overriding priority when setting out our strategies to mitigate the impact and risks to them and our business operations.

 To help us prepare and maintain flexibility as a business, we have set up an internal (COVID-19) steering group, which is a subset of our Board of Directors, Project Directors and key Departmental Managers, to proactively consider the rapidly evolving position.
 This steering group will take advice from the Government and Public Health England when planning for the mitigation of the potential impacts on our business operations and the services that we provide.

 The steering group has already conducted a full impact assessment across our business to help identify the potential risks, and to help us prepare a resilience plan moving forward.
 The steering group will meet weekly and will continue to provide updates to our Business continuity plan.

 The following is the current list of actions that are been taking to mitigate and manage the challenges that we are been presented with.

 - We are discouraging all unnecessary visits to our sites and office.